gregr/ina/nscheme/README.md

 - A system signal is a meta-level concept and should not be dispatched as an exception.
   - These include hardware-level interrupts, such as those coming from input devices.
-    - These do not include the virtual interrupts for memory management and the yield-timer, which must interrupt a user program asynchronously.
+    - These do not include the virtual interrupts for memory management and the interrupt-timer, which must interrupt a user program asynchronously.
   - Particularly, we should not raise signals asynchronously in user programs.
 Instead, provide an input channel/stream that we can choose to synchronously listen to for signals.